exratione/thywill/doc/serverSetup.md

   * All content is served over SSL
   * Stunnel decrypts SSL connections and passes plain data to Varnish
   * Varnish manages distribution of traffic between Node.js and Nginx backends
-  * Nginx serves static files only
+  * Nginx serves static files for Thywill
+  * Nginx can also be used to serve an unrelated website
   * Each Thywill application runs as a separate Node.js backend process
   * Node.js processes are managed as services